 - Smart sandals/heels or flats

-- Small shrug to keep your warm
+- Small shrug to keep you warm

 A cruise is a perfect opportunity to go a bit mad and try new things.
-Why not try wearing something you’d never normally wear.
-You won’t see anybody that you know!
+Why not try wearing something you’d never normally wear?
+You won’t see anybody that you know…

 I would 100% recommend buying one of these for your cruises.
 I have a black one like the middle picture which I take on every cruise with me.

 Cunard dress code examples